jwellman80/klipper-toolchanger-draftshift/toolchanger.md

   # When required axis are not homed
   # - abort: aborts the command
   # - home: attempts to home the axis
+# homing_current: 0.5
+  # Current to set X/Y steppers to during homing for sensorless homing
+# stepper_driver: tmc5160
+  # The stepper driver type for X/Y for sensorless homing
+# sensorless_x: True
+  # Boolean to enable senserless homing on the X axis
+# sensorless_y: False
+  # Boolean to enable senserless homing on the Y axis
+# homing_usetap: True
+  # Boolean to use tap for Z homing, requires a ZSWITCH if set to False
+# homing_toolless: False
+  # Boolean to enable toolless homing, requires a ZSWITCH if set to True
+  # NOTE: if no tool is present it will pick up T0
+# homing_safe_y: 20.0
+  # The amount to move on the Y axis after homing Y, this is important for
+  # switch homing so have the proper distance for X homing.
 # params_*:
   # Extra params to pass to pickup/dropoff gcode.
 Accessible in the gcode via
   # `toolchanger.params_name`.